eleusinianexpositor/rosacea_treatment_simulation/Readme.md

 ## Purpose

 This Python script simulates the treatment of chronic rosacea symptoms using a hydrogel-forming microneedle patch that delivers Interleukin-10 (IL-10).
-The goal is to provide a computational proof-of-concept for this therapeutic strategy and explore the effect of different patch reapplication intervals on controlling inflammation and erythema.
+The goal is to provide a computational proof-of-concept for this therapeutic strategy and explore the effect of different patch application intervals on controlling inflammation and erythema.

-## Model Description
+## Our Model (`model.py`)

 The simulation uses a system of **Ordinary Differential Equations (ODEs)** to model the average concentrations or activity levels of key biological components over time in a representative skin compartment.